Springfield's Residential Compost Collection Service

 Even though not everyone wants to live on a farm and tend to the endless list of chores and projects that innately comes with that life, I believe it IS possible for the philosophy of regenerative farming to extend beyond the farm.

-The Compost Collective group wants to do just that in our community.
+The Compost Collective group wants to do just that in our community, to support urban sustainability.
 They went through all the red tape to get proper licensing for collecting waste; they have established a means of routine collection in Springfield, and they are eager to make the organization thrive.
 The website for the collective is https://www.springfieldcompostcollective.org, and there, visitors can learn more about the items that can be composted and how to sign up for their service.